alexandrerosseto/wbshopping/README.md

 ## Running the tests

-This project is been released without JUnit tests because it was designed intended to show knowlegde related to the items described on the section Expectations.
+This project is being released without JUnit tests because it was designed intended to show knowlegde related to the items described on the section Expectations.

 Please see [Spring-boot-mongodb](https://github.com/alexandrerosseto/spring-boot-mongodb) to have a demonstration on how to use JUnit for integration tests.